rtrelease/Jetson-Symbolics-Neuromorphics/GPT-OSS-EuriskoPy.md

                         return True

             if not new_facts:
-                # Nothing new was added this iteration â we are stuck
+                # Nothing new was added this iteration - we are stuck
                 break

             # Reset for next iteration